rashidlasker/deploy/week3/README.md

 database and load a fixture.
 Sometimes, you'll have issues with contenttypes and permissions creating conflicts.
 Look into the flags you can use to exclude these from making it into the fixtures JSON.
-Ensure that everyone in your group can load data because that's a good sign that the TA's will be able to as well.
+Ensure that everyone in your group can load data because that's a good sign that the PL's will be able to as well.

 What to turn in
 ---------------